Home » Blog » Asia » Thailand Travel Guide » How To Get A Visa For Thailand

 All you need is a passport that’s valid for at least 6 months beyond your stay in Thailand.
 There is no fee for entering Thailand under the visa exemption rule.

-You may have to show a confirmed return or onwards ticket when entering Thailand.
+You may have to show a confirmed return or onward ticket when entering Thailand.
 You can travel visa-free two times a year to Thailand.
 If you want to stay in Thailand for longer, you will need to apply for a proper visa.

 Tourist Visa for Thailand